raviprakash2018/HR_data_analysis/README.md

  - The Marketing department has the highest turnover rate followed by Training.
 The least turn over rate are in the Research and development, Support and Legal departments.
  - A large number of employees come from the state of Ohio.
  - The net change in employees has increased over the years.
+ - the average tenure accross all departments is around 8 years

 ## Limitations